AnuragKumar1712/Code-Editor/README.md

 - **User-Friendly Design:** The clean, dark-themed interface is designed to reduce eye strain and provide a comfortable coding environment.

 **Output:**
-- With this Code Editor webpage, users can practice and improve their web development skills, experiment with different coding techniques, and instantly see the results of their efforts.
+- With this Code Editor webpage, users can practice and improve their web development skills, experiment with different coding techniques, and instantly see the results of their effort.
 The real-time output section provides an immediate visual representation of the code, facilitating a better understanding of web development concepts.